-Previous works \cite{Huang_2024_2DGS, Chen_2024_PGSR, Yu_2024_Gaussian} provide two methods for rendering per-pixel depth; (1)~computing the average weighted intersection depth of all traversed primitives (mean depth), and (2)~using only the depth of the primitive that causes the transmittance $T$ to exceed $0.5$ (median depth).
+Previous works \citep{huang_2024_2d, chen_2024_pgsr, yu_2024_gaussian} provide two methods for rendering per-pixel depth; (1)~computing the average weighted intersection depth of all traversed primitives (mean depth), and (2)~using only the depth of the primitive that causes the transmittance $T$ to exceed $0.5$ (median depth).
 In our work, we use median depth.
-Using the average weighted depth encourages the formation of many semi-transparent layers of primitives.
+Using the mean depth encourages the formation of many translucent layers of primitives.
 Rendering median depth removes this blending and helps guide the formation of surfaces.
 We directly use $d$ from Eq.~\ref{eq:depth} for the depth of each intersection.